Tony Hawk: Skateboarding

-On June 27, 1999, Hawk became the first skateboarder to land a "900", a trick involving the completion of two-and-a-half mid-air revolutions on a skateboard, in which he was successful on his twelfth attempt.
+On June 27, 1999, at that years X Games, Hawk became the first skateboarder to land a "900", a trick involving the completion of two-and-a-half mid-air revolutions on a skateboard, in which he was successful on his twelfth attempt.
 After completing the trick, Hawk said, "This is the best day of my life."
-He retired from professional competition that year, but Hawk continued to appear at the annual X Games until 2003, when he retired from performing.
+Hawk captured double gold at that year's events in the vertical doubles and verts best trick.
+He retired from professional competition that year, but Hawk continued to appear at the annual X Games, winning his 7th gold medal at the event during the vert doubles in 2000.
+Hawk repeated as the vert doubles winner in 2001 and took home silver in the vert best trick.
+In the following X games, Hawk won bronze in the vert best trick and gold in the vert doubles.
+Hawk's 10th and final gold medal came at the 2003 X Games, where he won the vert best trick.
+This would be his final X Games appearance for nearly 20 years as, following the event, he retired from performing.
+By the end of his career Hawk had participated in 103 professional contests, winning 73 and finishing second in 19—a staggering record that may never be matched.
+He also held the title of National Skateboard Association vert skating world champion for an unprecedented 12 consecutive years from 1984-1996.

+Hawk also helped mentor skateboarder and future Olympic gold medalists snowboarder Shaun White.
+Hawk befriended the nine-year-old White at the Encinitas, California, YMCA skate park and mentored him, helping White turn pro in skateboarding at the age of 16.

 On June 27, 2016, at age 48, Hawk performed what he claimed would be his final 900.
 In a video posted on the YouTube RIDE Channel, Hawk said, "Spencer was there on my first one, and now he was there on my last", after successfully landing a 900.

-Hawk was invited to US president Barack Obama's June 2009 Father's Day celebration and skated in the hallways of the nearby Old Executive Office Building on the White House grounds.
+Hawk was invited to former US president Barack Obama's June 2009 Father's Day celebration and skated in the hallways of the nearby Old Executive Office Building on the White House grounds.
 This was the first time anyone had skateboarded on the White House grounds with permission from officials.
 In 2009, Hawk was inducted into the Skateboarding Hall of Fame at its inaugural ceremony.

 As of April 2020, Hawk is sponsored by Birdhouse, Vans, Independent, Bones, and Nixon.
 His current Pro model shoe is the Proto.
 Hawk was formerly sponsored by Theeve.

 In July 2021, Hawk briefly ended his competitive retirement to participate in the Vert Best Trick event at that year's X Games, finishing in fourth place out of nine competitors.
+Hawk's most recent competition appearances came at the 2023 X Games in California, where he finished 9th in the vert best trick and a 7th place finish in the same event at X Games Japan.